VeronicaPim/VeronicaPim/README.md

 Hi!
 I'm Veronica.
 I'm about to graduate from Carnegie Mellon with my BS.

+I will be attending the University of Michigan this fall for my PhD !!
+Go Blue !! 💙💛

 I care about minority representation in software engineering, specifically focusing on women and people with disabilities.
 I mainly work on accessibility research, but I'm also interested in:

 - 🤖🚗 anything autonomous